 Will other Bakery Schools be built?

-Yes, we are currently looking into the possibilty to open other Bakery Schools.
+Yes, we are currently developing a project in Romania (forseen opening 2020) and we are constantly looking into the possibilty to open other Bakery Schools around the globe.

 Where can I get more information about the Bakery Schools?